 Dates and Hours

 Annually in February.
 Festival is held on Saturday and Sunday.
-Hours are: Friday & Saturday: 9am-5pm and Sunday:10am-3pm Sunday:10am-3pm
+Hours are: Friday and Saturday: 9am-5pm and Sunday: 10am-3pm Sunday: 10am-3pm

-Entry is $6.00 per person.
+There is an entry fee per person.
 No charge for parking.

 What You Will Experience